falkr/ttm4175/pages/iot-devices.md

 ---
 type: figure
 source: figures/iot/dse-3.png
-caption: "Commands ask you which device you want to simulate."
+caption: "The commands ask you which device you want to simulate."
 ---